I have just painted my kitchen a light grey colour and I was wondering what colour should I paint my walls and my tiles? My worktop is black.

 By claire hyland from England

 Have you consider glass tiles?
 I have only seen them used on "This New Old House" on US TV, but they would add lightness and sparkle without color.
 For the walls I would suggest a light aqua, light blue green, or something in that color family.
-Perhaps you could find the glass tiles with color and also use that color on the walls.

 My kitchen cabinets are a cream color.
 The walls are a very pale green.
 (I'm not averse to changing the wall color.)
 I have black granite on the counters.
 The kitchen looks kind of art deco to me.
 I'd like to put subway tiles under the cabinets.
 What color tiles should I use?